 2. Cortical Cataracts

-Cortical cataracts are developed on the edges of the natural eye lens and appear as white.
+Cortical cataracts are developed on the edges of the natural eye lens and appear white.
 As the cataract condition progresses, wedge-shaped opacities start progressing towards the centre of the lens.

 Symptoms:- The main symptoms of cortical cataracts are glare, contrast sensitivity, and peripheral vision.
 People suffering from cortical cataracts face challenges while navigating during bright sunlight or at night.